StephenJLu/hashnode-archive/cm4yugas0001409me5yqd9p8w.md

 ## Step Three: Link Your App with the Environment Variable

 In your code, you’ll need to insert a reference to Cloudflare’s environment variables to access the secret.
-In my case, Cloudflare Pages is on a Remix framework, so I needed `@remix-run/cloudflare` available.
+In my case, Cloudflare Pages is on a Remix framework, so I had `@remix-run/cloudflare` available to use.

+Here is the primary action function:

 ```typescript
 /* example-contact-form.tsx